CS3450-Group9/Dans-AutoBarn/docs/GroupMeetingNotes.md

 ## 02/07/2023
 ### Questions for Dan
 * What are you looking for in a low fidelty prototype of a feature?
+* Do the kanban board screenshots need to be of the full board?
+Is a general summary okay?
 ### Things we could improve on
 *
 ### Things we're doing well